hatch9191/sei_project_two_api_quiz/development/projects/sei_project_two_apiquiz/README.md

 ## Project Overview

-This 2-day sprint-project was my first chance to work with a partner on a project as well as my first experience of using a public API and building a frontend in React.
+This 2-day sprint-project was my first chance to work with a partner on an engineering project as well as my first experience of using a public API and building a frontend in React.
 Vanessa and I found a great public API to use and we pair-coded a simple but effective Movie Quiz.

 Be warned, even the most ardant film buffs out there are going to find some of these questions difficult.
 Good luck!